Linux Coredumps

 :

-Additionally, Memfault takes care of grouping traces from coredumps into issues, managing and deduplicating issues, and providing metrics on issues and monitoring via notifications, granting you a clear image of how your fleet is behaving, as well as tight control over the success of your OTA updates.
+Additionally, Memfault takes care of grouping traces from coredumps into issues, managing issues, and providing metrics on issues and monitoring via notifications, granting you a clear image of how your fleet is behaving, as well as tight control over the success of your OTA updates.

 Keep meta-memfault-example